 Following an on-the-job injury as a military contract employee, seek medical care and give notice to your employer.
 Then, contact our experienced attorney.

-At The Law Offices of George P. Escobedo & Associates, PLLC, we represent civilian contractors who were hurt when performing work on an overseas base.
+At The Law Office of George P. Escobedo & Associates, PLLC, we represent civilian contractors who were hurt when performing work on an overseas base.
 We can help you navigate the complexities of receiving compensation and necessary medical care.